 Love, love, where are you?
 In this modern day and age, you don’t sit by waiting for love and sulk if it doesn’t knock on your door.
 Today, we explore the various popular dating apps in Singapore.

 Tinder, as everyone knows, is the most popular dating app in Singapore.
-It’s a simple concept about chatting with only people you have liked and has also liked you back.
+It’s a simple concept about chatting only with people you’ve liked, who’ve liked you back in return.
 Personally, I like how you will be matched only if both users have mutually liked each other.
 There’s some anonymity to it so you can avoid embarrassing moments or feeling unwanted when the person you’re fond of doesn’t reciprocate.

-On the other hand, if you’re not too sure what you’re looking for, Tinder, offers many opportunities to interact and discover what are your dealmakers and dealbreakers.
+On the other hand, if you’re not too sure what you’re looking for, Tinder offers many opportunities to interact and discover what your dealmakers and dealbreakers are.

 Tip: Select your preferred age range so you don’t have to filter through people who are 20 years older or younger.